CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-collection-fields.md

 The $id should be replaced by the ID of the collection you want to add a field to.
 The name of the field and other values should be added to the message body.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Available parameters